-1. Install a Smart Thermostat
+1. Try a Smart Thermostat

-3. Getting rid of Your Worn-Down, Inefficient HVAC Equipment
+3. Upgrading Your Worn-Down, Inefficient HVAC Equipment

-4. Use Energy-Efficient Air Filters
+4. Look for Energy-Efficient Air Filters